 If you have ceramic floors in your home, then you’re in luck.
 Both ceramic and porcelain floors are some of the easiest to clean.
 If anything has spilled on your floors, all you have to do is wipe it with a wet mop, a towelette, or even a paper towel!
 That speaks for any time you may need to clear your entire flooring.
 You can sweep your floors to pick up dirt and dust and go over your floors with an all-purpose cleaner and a mop.
 One does need to be aware of the grout lines between the tiles as they can collect dirt and grime more easily.

-Linoleum floors require a deep cleaning at least twice a year in order to embed the surface with a solution that will prevent dirt from hanging around.
-But the occasional clean is different.
-You will want to use a broom or vacuum to remove dirt or debris and then you can proceed to mop.
-It is best to use a solution that has hat water, one cup of vinegar, and you can also add a couple of drops of dish soap for extra shine.
+Linoleum floors require a deep cleaning at least twice a year to embed the surface with a solution to prevent dirt from hanging around.
+But the occasional cleaning is different.
+You will want to use a broom or vacuum to remove dirt or debris, and then you can proceed to mop.
+It is best to use a solution with hot water and one cup of vinegar, and you can also add a couple of drops of dish soap for extra shine.
 You can then apply the solution to the surface with a damp mop.
 Allow your floors to dry for ample time before using.

 Baron Chemical: Your Go-To Cleaning Supplier